 Let's just go ahead and call this product DAP.
 I don't like referring to it by "Crack Shot".

 Think of DAP as an extremely cheap alternative to Modelling (aka Molding) Paste.
 Both of these products can be used to create texture on your canvas but where a bottle of Modelling Paste will cost you plenty, a large container of DAP will cost you around $7.

 Because I work on such large canvasses (and so many of them) I am constantly looking for cost effective ways to create texture.
 DAP is a wonderful alternative.

 But there is a catch:

-DAP was meant to be applied on a hard surface (walls) so when you put it on a flexible surface like a canvas, DAP cracks.
+DAP was meant to be applied on a hard surface (walls) so when you put it on a flexible surface like a canvas, DAP has a tendency to crack.

-As shown in the picture above, I am mixing 1 part DAP to 1 part Gloss Varnish (acrylic gel can also be used) as a way of making the mixture more "flexible".
-Doing this will make the mixture less prone to cracking and it will ensure that the mixture will adhere to the canvas without any danger of falling off in the future.
+To keep this from happening, I mix 1 part DAP to 1 part Gloss Gel as a way of making the mixture more "flexible".
+Doing this will make the mixture less prone to cracking and it will ensure that the mixture will adhere to the canvas without any danger of falling off the canvas in the future.

 Add paint to the mixture for added flexibility.

 Using either a palette knife or your trusty roller, mix everything together.